Best Homemade Eggnog

 Many people say that homemade eggnog is better the next day.
 So feel free to make it in advance.
-Since I do not add liquor to the recipe before serving I try to consume within 1 week.
+Since I do not add liquor to the recipe before serving, I try to consume it within 1 week.

 Best Homemade Eggnog

 - 6 large eggs

 - 1/4 teaspoon salt

 - 4 cups whole milk, divided

 - Whipped cream, optional for garnish

 - Pinch of ground cinnamon, optional for garnish

 - Pinch of ground nutmeg, optional for garnish

 - In a large, heavy saucepan, BEAT eggs, sugar, and salt until blended.
 STIR in 2 cups of milk and 2-3 cinnamon sticks.